MovieStoreGuy/gopher/README.md

 **Note: Due to a limitation with the library being used within, options must occur before the verb.**

 ## Further Development
 This project is in alpha and should be used with care.
-Any feature requests should be raied against the project.
+Any feature requests should be raised against the project.